Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Selecting the Best Beets

-- Unblemished – Check the skin of the beets and avoid ones with blemished skin.
+- Unblemished – Check the skin of the beets and avoid the ones with blemished skin.

 - Green crisp leaves – If selecting beets with the leaves, look for bright, non-wilted leaves.